 At Thayer, technology is a critical part of the curriculum, providing the wide range of constantly evolving digital tools that allow students to interact, create, share, and engage in a learning environment filled with emerging possibilities.

 Computer Science (CS) at Thayer provides students with a challenging and dynamic program that exposes them to the theory that composes the core of programming, while also keeping pace with the latest developments in the field.
 Courses include Programming I (C++), AP Computer Science (Java), and Data Structures in Java.
 Students in the Data Structures course are required to participate in the American Computer Science League contests.

 The Hanflig Technology Center (HTC)

 In an era of collaborative learning, technology enriches the academic environment for both faculty and students.
 The Thayer Academy technology infrastructure is designed to support our teaching and learning strategies.
-The Hanflig Technology Center promotes the advancement of technology in service of learning and teaching, under the direction of the Director of Technology, Theresa Jay, and the Supervisor of the Center, Mike Landry.
+The Hanflig Technology Center promotes the advancement of technology in service of learning and teaching, under the direction of the Chief Information Officer, Theresa Jay, and the Supervisor of the Center, Mike Landry.

 HTC Technology Fellow Program